Is there such a thing? There can be!

 Use these simple guidelines for grilling food safely to prevent harmful bacteria and foodborne illness.

-#1 Keep it Cold from the Store to Home
+#1 Keep it Cold from the Store to Home to the Tailgate!

 - At the store, pick-up your cold food like meat and poultry last and right before checkout.